stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 But what about creating `Student` records?

-Since students are related to a single project, we will allow editing them right on the CMS interface in the `Project` page type.
+Since students are related to a single project, we will allow editing them right the on the CMS interface in the `Project` page type.
-We do this through a powerful field called `[GridField](/reference/grid-field)`.
+We do this through a powerful field called `[GridField](/developer_guides/forms/fields/gridfield)`.
-All customization to fields for a page type are managed through a method called `getCMSFields()`, so let's add it there:
+All customisation to fields for a page type are managed through a method called `getCMSFields()`, so let's add it there:

 **mysite/code/Project.php**